University Park, ILpublicgovst.edu

 Acceptance & SAT from Common Data Set / IPEDS; net price, earnings & graduation from the U.S. Dept. of Education College Scorecard.
 Figures lag ~1–2 years — verify with the school.

 Governors State University, a public institution just outside Chicago, serves a diverse student body with career-focused programs and an unusually intimate 10:1 student-faculty ratio.
-While its 48% acceptance rate and test-optional policy make it accessible, its 20% graduation rate reveals challenges—offset by strong affordability (average net price: $10,833) and median alumni earnings of $43,030.
+While its 48% acceptance rate makes it accessible, its 22% graduation rate reveals significant challenges.
+These are offset by strong affordability, with an average net price of $12,329, and median alumni earnings of $58,169 a decade after starting.

 Test-optional — scores considered if submitted